sanjaybathij31/IaC-challenge-Qwinix-Git/README.md

-    o	VM’s have Linux or Windows (choose only one) o	maintain at least 2 VM’s running at any given time. o	install and configure IIS on port 80. o	create file index.html with content “IaC challenge completed: <your-name>” o	and configure IIS to serve that file by default. o	ensure IIS is always running even after rebooting the VM. o	create VM scaling policies to scale up 1 web server at a time based on a cpu alarm trigger of 80% and scale down 1 web server at a       time when cpu usage is less than 20%.
+    o	VM’s have Linux or Windows (choose only one) o	maintain at least 2 VM’s running at any given time. o	install and configure IIS on port 80. o	and configure IIS to serve that file by default. o	ensure IIS is always running even after rebooting the VM. o	create VM scaling policies to scale up 1 web server at a time based on a cpu alarm trigger of 80% and scale down 1 web server at a time when cpu usage is less than 20%.

+Items Included
+    o  VMSS -> Easy to Create, Provides high Availability, allows application to auto scaledown as demand changes o  Blob storage - public read
+    o  load balancer: allow http traffic from anywhere o  Webservers : 2 VM’s in private subnets located in different availability zones allows redudancy and HA. o  good balance between cost and performance.
+The monthly cost of the stack configured by the template is below $300/mo o  automation of IIS / ASP.Net MVC application using MS powershell DSC from the ARM template o  network security groups : network security group (NSG) contains a list of security rules that allow or deny network traffic to resources connected to
+       Azure Virtual Networks (VNet).
+NSGs can be associated to subnets, individual VMs (classic), or individual network interfaces (NIC) attached to VMs (Resource Manager)

 Tasks InComplete – timebound
   •	Bastion host :